-If a student fails to comply with the uniform expectations, they will be referred to the pastoral office.
-Where there are significant or persistent issues with a student's uniform, students may be required to phone home to attempt to rectify the issue; students may be placed with the ReBooT or Respite teams and or be required to complete a restorative meeting after school.
+Tutors/mentors build regular uniform and equipment checks into their weekly routines.
+If a student fails to comply with the uniform expectations, they are referred to the pastoral office.
+With significant or persistent issues with a student's uniform, contact may be made with home to rectify the issue; students may be placed in ReBooT until matters are resolved.